rapid7/insightconnect-plugins/office365_admin/help.md

 * 1.0.0 - Initial plugin
 * 1.1.0 - Add new Add User action
 * 1.1.1 - Fix security bug where `password` field in Create User action was not masked
+* 1.2.0 - New actions Get Subscribed SKUs and Assign License
+* 1.2.1 - Fix issue where input was undefined in Add and Delete User actions | Add office location to Add User action

 ## Workflows